-What Is Fiduciary Liability Insurance, And Why Private Companies Need It.
+What Is Fiduciary Liability Insurance, and Why Private Companies in Kansas & Missouri Need It.

-Fiduciary liability insurance protects an employer against many claims of employee benefit plan mismanagement related to the Employee Retirement Income Security Act (ERISA).
+Providing a competitive employee benefits program is an important tool in recruiting and retaining a top-talent workforce.
+In doing so, an employer assumes a legal obligation to manage that program in the best interests of its employees.
+Fiduciary liability insurance protects Kansas and Missouri employers against many claims of employee benefit plan mismanagement related to the Employee Retirement Income Security Act (ERISA).
 This coverage provides legal defense and settlement for breach of fiduciary duty as governed by ERISA.
 It does not cover fraudulent acts or satisfy ERISA bonding requirements.

 It is a common misconception that Employee Benefits Liability insurance (EBL) provides adequate coverage against ERISA-related claims when coupled with Directors and Officers liability insurance (D&O).

 The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law establishing minimum standards, and a clear code of conduct, for managing employee benefit plans falling under its regulatory jurisdiction.
-Most employee benefit plans are subject to ERISA.
+Most Kansas and Missouri employee benefit plans are subject to ERISA.

 ERISA allows for plan “fiduciaries” to be held personally liable for mismanagement of an ERISA qualified plan.
 A fiduciary is defined by ERISA as a person or entity who has discretionary authority or control over a plan’s management or assets.